hnakamur/luajit-pshared-mmapf-experiment/README.md

 Also some code are copied and modified from [allegory-software/allegory-sdk](https://github.com/allegory-software/allegory-sdk).
 Thanks!

+I wrote [a blog](https://hnakamur.github.io/blog/2022/12/04/tried-shared-memory-in-luajit-and-ffi/) about this example (in Japanese).

 ## example usage

 Run the following commands in parallel (for example, on tmux panes).